-If the DSL considers that the welfare concerns indicate that a Child in Need referral is appropriate, they will speak with parents/child and obtain their consent for a referral to Staffordshire Childrens Advice and Support Service (SCAS), or the appropriate social care team if a different authority, to request an assessment.
-If parents/carers refuse to give consent, but the child's needs are not being met, the DSL will discuss these issues with SCAS.
-Appropriate school staff will attend Child in Need (CIN) meetings convened by Children's Social Care when children are deemed to require Section 17 services.
+If the DSL considers that the welfare concerns indicate that a Child in Need referral is appropriate, they will speak with parents/ child and obtain their consent for a referral to local/appropriate authority children's social care to request an assessment.
+If parents refuse to consent, but the child's needs are still not being met, the DSL may feel that a referral is still appropriate and will discuss these concerns with the local authority children's social care.
+Appropriate staff will attend Child in Need (CIN) meetings convened by Children's Social Care when children are deemed to require Section 17 services.